FreddyFozzyFilms/lean-notebook/lean-notebook.md

 >The leancompiler has actually been [dockerized](https://hub.docker.com/r/leanprovercommunity/mathlib) meaning that the leancompiler server side could be hosted on a cloud service such as [heroku](https://www.heroku.com/)

 <br>
 All code leading up to the users cursor position are stored in a leanfile which is then compiled.
-The resultant error logs are parsed into a tactic state.
+The resultant error logs are then parsed into a tactic state.

+# Take Aways

+## Tooling

+Every time the user changes the cursor position, we have to send the entire notebook state (up to the cursor position) to the server.
+If we had some way of storing only the changes to the notebook state (up to the cursor), that would make the lean-notebook scale much better for larger notebooks.

+There is actually a tools that does this for text-editors called [Quill](https://quilljs.com/docs/api/).
+If a similar API could be created for notebook systems that would not only streamline this project but also many others.

+## Generalizations

+As expressed in the **rivals** section, our main gripe with Jupyter notebook is that it compiles *cell* by *cell* instead of *char* by *char*.

+Jupyter notebook is a *cell* by *cell* compiling notebook that allows you to create custom kernels tailored to various proggramming languages.
+Their kernels consist of a `custom code editor mode` and a `compiler`.

+lean-notebook could be generalized into a *char* by *char* compiling notebook that allows you to create custom server-kernels tailored to different proggraming languages.
+Our server-kernel would consist of a `custom code editor mode` and a `server` (which takes a cursor position of file state as input and outputs some sort of tactic state).

+We think that this notebook would be called **Mecyry Notebook**.
+Mecury is closer to the sun and hence shines brighter than Jupiter.
+Our notebook would be better than Jupyter notebook, meaning that it would shine brighter.